-Although Factory Method and Composite design patterns present few co-occurrences with the God Class and Long Method bad smells, the general conclusion of this analysis is that most of the design patterns studied in this work are associated with this two bad smells.
+Summary.
+Although Factory Method and Composite design patterns present few co-occurrences with the God Class and Long Method bad smells, the general conclusion of this analysis is that most of the design patterns studied in this paper are associated with this two bad smells.
 Therefore, the answer of RQ1 is "No, design patterns GOF not necessarily avoid occurrences of the God Class and Long Method bad smells."

 RQ2.
-Which design patterns of GOF catalog presented cooccurrence with the God Class and Long Method bad smells?
+Which design patterns of GOF catalog presented co-occurrence with the God Class and Long Method bad smells?

-In order to analyze the associations between design patterns and bad smells, we considered the values of Conviction.
+To analyze the association between design patterns and bad smells, we considered the values of Conviction.
 The choice of this metric is due to the fact that Conviction is able to establish a relationship between Support and Confidence metrics.
 Moreover, Conviction has a better sensitivity to the direction between the antecedent and the consequent.
-In order to define which co-occurrences of design patterns and bad smells have the highest relation, the thresholds of the Conviction, mentioned in Section 2.4, were considered.
+In order to define which design patterns and bad smells co-occurrences have the highest relation, we considered the Conviction thresholds, mentioned in Section 2.5.

 The chart in Figure 4 indicates a strong relationship of several design patterns with the bad smell God Class.
 The design patterns with the highest Conviction values are: Template Method, Observer, and Proxy.
 We also observed that the results for those design patterns in four systems are very close: Hibernate 4.2.0, JHotdraw 7.5.1, Kolmafia 17.3, and Weka 3.6 .9.
 In Webmail 0.7.10, the association rule Template Method $\Rightarrow$ God Class prevailed over the others, showing that the Template Method was the design pattern that presented more co-occurrences with God Class.
-These results, then, indicate that Template Method, Observer, and
+These results, then, indicate that Template Method, Observer, and Proxy presented more occurrences of the God Class bad smell than the other design patterns.